 - Step 5 – Hire a New York premises liability attorney to assist you with your case.

 - Step 6 – Investigate the accident.
 Your attorney will review evidence of the accident to determine liability and then request insurance policy information from the property owner.
-General business insurance and homeowners’/renters’ insurance both cover accidents that happen on the policyholders’ property.
+General business insurance and homeowners’/renters’ insurance cover accidents on the policyholders’ property.

 - Step 7 – Maintain records.
 Keep a copy of every document you receive that involves the case.
 If you receive hospital bills, physical therapy records, or written prescriptions, don’t throw them away.
 They can serve as useful evidence in your case.